 Signet ring cells occur in various types of cancer, not just breast cancer

 Signet Ring cells can actually occur in many different types of cancer tumors.
-Signet-ring cells tend to arise in tumors originating in glands.
-When a cancer pathologist sees signet ring cells in a breast tumor, they tend to immediately think of lobular breast carcinoma rather than ductal carcinoma.
+Signet-ring cells tend to arise in tumors that originate in the glands.
+When a cancer pathologist sees signet ring cells in a breast tumor, they tend to immediately think of lobular breast carcinoma, rather than ductal carcinoma.

 Signet-ring cell carcinoma of the breast is a subtype of adenocarcinoma